Guppedantha Manasu: Plot

-As Rishi and Vasudhara spend time together, they start developing feelings for each other.
-Vasudhara hallucinates Rishi's presence everywhere and longs for his support, while Rishi grows possessive of her and dislikes her spending time with her friend Sireesh.
-To make Rishi reveal his feelings for Vasu, Mahindra misleads Rishi into thinking that Vasu is about to marry Sireesh.
+As Rishi and Vasu spend time together, they start developing feelings for each other.
+Vasu hallucinates Rishi's presence everywhere and longs for his support, while Rishi grows possessive of her and dislikes her spending time with her friend Sireesh.
+To make Rishi reveal his feelings for Vasu, Mahindra misleads Rishi into thinking that she is about to marry Sireesh.
 But instead, Rishi grows furious at Vasu for hiding things from him, avoids her, and fires her from the post of his assistant.
 A hurt Vasu tries hard to ask an unyielding Rishi what her mistake is and why he is angry with her.
 Finally, desperate, she stands for hours in the rain before Rishi relents and confronts her about marrying Sireesh.
 Vasu emotionally reveals that she isn't engaged to Sireesh, and begs Rishi to scold her all he wants, but not punish her by being distant or ignoring her.
 Rishi becomes friendly with Vasu again.

 Rishi's friend Gautam comes from USA to stay with him, and to Rishi's annoyance, harbours feelings for Vasu.
-Against Devyani's wishes, Rishi reluctantly brings Jagathi to his house to celebrate Makar Sankranti for Mahindra's happiness, after Mahindra suffers from a stroke.
-Devayani's ploy to insult Jagathi makes Mahendra publicly reveal that Jagathi is Rishi's mother and his wife.
+Against Devyani's wishes, Rishi reluctantly brings Jagathi to his house for the first time in 22 years to celebrate Makar Sankranti, for Mahindra's happiness after he suffers a heart stroke.
+To stop Devyani from tarnishing Jagathi's reputation, Mahendra publicly reveals that Jagathi is Rishi's mother and his wife.
 Rishi's anger at this causes Jagathi and Mahindra to move out of Rishi's house.
 Jagathi informs Rishi that Mahindra's health is suffering as he misses Rishi.
-To Devyani's horror, Rishi brings Jagathi back home again after 22 years to live together with Mahindra, as a birthday gift for him.
+To Devyani's horror, Rishi brings both Jagathi and Mahindra back home to live together after 22 years, as a birthday gift for Mahindra.
 Vasu continually admires and appreciates Rishi's stellar character.
 Her concern for Rishi and eagerness to make him happy attract him to her.
 A proud Jagathi is constantly appreciated for Rishi's professional and personal virtues.
-Vasu rejects Gautam when he proposes to her.
+Vasu rejects Gautam's proposal, citing that she interacts with him only because he is Rishi's friend.
 Sakshi returns, pausing her PhD to win Rishi back with Devyani's help, but is rejected vehemently by a furious Rishi.
+Sakshi insults Vasu for being close to Rishi, and warns her to stay away from him.